sdcTools/UserSupport/docs/index.md

 Also check out the [wiki](https://github.com/sdcTools/UserSupport/wiki) and [issues](https://github.com/sdcTools/UserSupport/issues) for more details and discussion.

 * * *
+NEW RELEASE

+Latest version 4.2.0 build 5 of tau-argus is now available.
+This version includes noise addition using the Cell Key Method for frequency count tables as well as magnitude tables.
+* * *

 ## Releases can be found here: